olc-digital/amanda-brookfield/src/pages/blog/2013-07-16-if-you-are-struggling-in-the-july-heat.md

 For those who may be struggling to stay positive, here are 10 of my reasons why the heatwave is a Wonderful Thing:

-1. The faint but indelible feeling of being...On Holiday!
+1. The faint but indelible feeling of bein... n Holiday!

 2. It takes about one minute to get dressed in the mornings.
 T-shirt, shorts, flip-flops.
 Job Done.
 (More time in bed).

 3. The butter is soft-soft.
 Easier to spread on bread.
 Less gets used.
 Healthier!

-4. The chink of cutlery across the garden fence....your neighbours exist!
+4. The chink of cutlery across the garden fence... our neighbours exist!
 They are happy sun-seekers just like you!

 5. EATING OUTSIDE, even at night, without the need of a fleece and thick socks.
 (Socks might be required against the midges, but I prefer *Off!* - fine so long as one remembers to wash one's hands before dipping into the crisps/nuts/dips accompanying the pre-prandial drink.